 What is the Problem with Mixed Content?

-When mixed content is loaded insecurely over http:// the users’ privacy and security is threatened.
+Google Chrome will block mixed content that is loaded insecurely over http:// because they feel that the users’ privacy and security could be threatened.

 In addition to privacy and security issues, mixed content creates a confusing browser user experience.
 The page isn’t clearly presented as secure or insecure – but somewhere in between.
 Can your visitors really trust the security of your website when getting these mixed signals?

-In a nutshell, Google will eventually block mixed content meaning that if your images, audio and videos are loading over an insecure http:// connection they will be blocked.
+In a nutshell, Google Chrome will block mixed content, which means that if your images, audio, and videos are loading over an insecure http:// connection they will be blocked.

-This means that all the hard work you put into creating and selecting great visuals for your website will be wasted as they will be unviewable by visitors.
+Essentially, all the hard work you put into creating and selecting great visuals for your website will be wasted as they will be not be viewable by visitors.